jaivial/HeroRestaurant/docs/general-rules/styling.md

 - Don't define custom themes or tokens in `tailwind.config.js`
 - Don't use `prefers-color-scheme` or `<html data-theme>` for theming
 - Don't nest multiple glass layers (performance impact)
+- **Avoid harsh shadows:** Use large, soft, low-opacity shadows for depth.
+- **Don't use "Pure Black" text on "Pure White" backgrounds:** Use `#1D1D1F` for light mode text to reduce eye strain.

 ---